BurkovBA/BurkovBA.github.io/content/blog/2021-06-17-1/index.md

 So, what used to be one side of our 2-dice has become 2 sides, and now we have a 3-dice.
 Let's show that Chi-squared test will just get another degree of freedom (it's going to be $\chi_2^2$ instead of $\chi_1^2$ now), but will still work for our new 3-dice.

+#### Statement 1.
+Pearson's test's statistic is a sum of chi-square-distributed first term and a simple second term

 Let's write down the formula of Pearson's test for 3-nomial disitrubion and split it into binomial part and an additional term:

 $\sum \limits_{i=1}^{3} \frac{(O_i - np_i)^2}{np_i} = \frac{(O_1 - np_1)^2}{np_1} + \frac{(O_2 - np_2)^2}{np_2} + \frac{(O_3 - np_3)^2}{np_3} = \underbrace{\frac{(O_1 - np_1)^2}{np_1} + \frac{(O_2 + O_3 - n(p_2 + p_3))^2}{n(p_2 + p_3)}}_{\sum \limits_{j=1}^2 \frac{(O_j'-np_j)^2}{np_j} \sim \chi_1^2 \text{ for sum of k=2 terms by induction base}} - \underbrace{\frac{(O_2 + O_3 - n(p_2 + p_3))^2}{n(p_2 + p_3)} + \frac{(O_2 - np_2)^2}{np_2} + \frac{(O_3 - np_3)^2}{np_3}}_{\text{this part should also be } \sim \chi_1^2 \text{, let's prove this}}$